Frequently Asked Questions

 -

-Withdraw from UCR/Cancel Winter Registration
+Withdraw from UCR/Cancel Registration

 - Once the quarter has started, you will need to e-mail your academic advisor to let them know you wish to withdraw from the quarter (drop all classes).
 They will assist you with the process.